1. Love is not based off of behavior

 Mr. Wright, my former Bible teacher, shared this quote in class.
 It stayed in my mind and challenged my heart.
-Despite a person’s mood, we are called to love them, and attempt to love them like our Father.
+Despite a person’s mood, we are called to love them in a way that reflects our Father’s love for us.
 Also, it is a great comfort knowing that God’s love for us isn’t based off of our good works or time spent with Him.
-His love is given freely by His grace and the sacrifice on the cross.
+Jesus’ love is given to us because of His sacrifice on the cross.

 2. How to live abundantly

 Seasons of trial are sometimes necessary for seasons of growth.

 3. What it means to be free indeed

 When Jesus sets us free from our past sins and struggles, those things are washed away.
 They no longer define who we are.
 We are new creations.
 John 8:36 says, “So if the Son sets you free, you will be free indeed.”